Blue School

-Blue School is a progressive independent school located in New York City's Lower Manhattan.
+Blue School was a progressive independent school located in New York City's Lower Manhattan.

-The school offers early-childhood classes for children as young as two years old, as well as kindergarten and elementary school classes that extend through sixth grade as of the 2015–16 school year.
-Middle school classes began in the 2015–16 school year and have continued through eighth grade since 2017.
-Blue School will shut down at the conclusion of the 2022-2023 school year.
+The school offered early-childhood classes for children as young as two years old, as well as kindergarten and elementary school classes that extend through sixth grade as of the 2015–16 school year.
+Middle school classes began in the 2015–16 school year and continued through eighth grade since 2017.
+Blue School shut down at the conclusion of the 2022–2023 school year.

 Educational approach

-Blue School has developed an education model which combines elements of other approaches and unique elements of its own.
+Blue School developed an education model which combines elements of other approaches and unique elements of its own.
 It offers a "dynamically balanced education for seriously curious young people" age 2 through grade 8.

-The school's Advisory Board includes Lawrence Cohen, Ph.D., Sir Ken Robinson, Ph.D., and Dan Siegel, M.D.
+The school's advisory board included Lawrence Cohen, Ph.D., Sir Ken Robinson, Ph.D., and Dan Siegel, M.D.

-Dr. Larry Cohen describes it as "more about creativity than control".
+Dr. Larry Cohen described it as "more about creativity than control".

 History

 Blue School was first established as an informal parent-run playgroup by the founders of the Blue Man Group and their wives when their children approached pre-school age.

 In September 2007, the playgroup opened as "Blue Man Creativity Center".
-As of September 2018, over 300 students are enrolled in pre-primary, primary, and middle school programs for children ages 2 through 8th grade with the number expected to double by 2028.
+In September 2018, over 300 students were enrolled in pre-primary, primary, and middle school programs for children ages 2 through 8th grade.